Location and Hours

-The VGN Proteomics Facility at the University of Vermont is a core facility funded by the Vermont Genetics Network (NIH NIGMS INBRE: P20GM103449) and UVM to serve the lead Institution and research throughout the state as part of the IDeA Program mission of building research infrastructure.
+The VBRN Proteomics Facility at the University of Vermont is a core facility funded by the Vermont Biomedical Research Network (NIH NIGMS INBRE: P20GM103449) and UVM to serve the lead Institution and research throughout the state as part of the IDeA Program mission of building research infrastructure.
 The Proteomics Facility is located in the Marsh Life Science Building and occupies 1,408 ft2 of lab and office space.

 Photos can be seen at Proteomics Instrumentation